Study of Training Dynamics for Memory-Constrained Fine-Tuning: Additional Experimental Results

 \subsection{TopK Layers Selection}

 Our proposed TraDy algorithm requires pre-selecting a subset of relevant layers for channel sampling.
 As established in Sec.~\ref{sec:layer_behaviour} and experimentally confirmed in Fig.~\ref{fig:layer_sim}, the relative ranking of layers according to our RGN metric remains consistent across downstream tasks.
-This enables offline determination of layer importance by fine-tuning the target network on any available relevant downstream task and recording RGN values during training (even a few epochs suffice to establish reliable rankings).\\ The critical question becomes determining the optimal number $K$ of top-ranked layers to include in our selection pool.
+This enables offline determination of layer importance by fine-tuning the target network on any available relevant downstream task and recording RGN values during training (even a few epochs suffice to establish reliable rankings).

+The critical question becomes determining the optimal number $K$ of top-ranked layers to include in our selection pool.

 To investigate this parameter's impact, we conduct an experimental study using transfer learning with the smallest memory budget $B_{\text{mem}}$ on CIFAR-10.
 We use the gradients norm information to rank a-priori the layers along their total $\text{RGN}$ and select different levels of top $K$ layers to perform sampling within ($K$ being the variable denoting the number of layers considered).
 We compare three dynamic channel selection strategies within the selected layer subsets:

 \begin{enumerate} \item Random selection of channels until memory budget $B_{\text{mem}}$ is met (Random). \item Deterministic selection of channels with highest RGN values using complete gradient knowledge until $B_{\text{mem}}$ is met (Det RGN). \item Deterministic selection based on raw gradient norm values using complete gradient knowledge until $B_{\text{mem}}$ is met (Det Raw Norm). \end{enumerate}